 On the whole, people seem to consider the drawbacks a small price to pay in return for improving their smile without it being obvious they’re wearing braces.
 Being able to remove the aligners for important meetings or events is also a big plus, and results appear surprisingly quickly.

 Finally, if the only thing holding you back is your finances, one option is to get a medical loan for your dental work.
-Visit our partner SuperMoney to see how much you could borrow.
-You’ll receive competitive quotes from various providers without it affecting your credit score.
+Another option is to search for dental payment plans and dental insurance options.